 4.50 WEAPONS/FIREARMS.
-The use, possession, consumption, or display of weapons, firearms, or explosives is strictly prohibited on the premises of the University.
-Weapons include, but are not limited to the following: rifles, shotguns, ammunition, handguns, air guns, BB guns, bowie knives, daggers switchblade knives, butcher knives, metallic or brass knuckles, explosives (including dangerous chemicals), water guns, play guns, firecrackers, propelled missiles, fireworks.
+The use, storage, possession, consumption, or display of weapons, firearms, self-defense devices, or explosives is strictly prohibited on the premises of the University.
+Weapons include, but are not limited to the following: mace, pepper spray, rifles, shotguns, tasers, stun guns, ammunition, handguns, air guns, BB guns, bowie knives, daggers switchblade knives, butcher knives, metallic or brass knuckles, explosives (including dangerous chemicals), water guns, play guns, firecrackers, propelled missiles, fireworks.
 The possession or use of items that resemble guns, knives, or other weapons are also strictly prohibited.
+A concealed weapons permit does not constitute authorization.

-When course content and classroom assignments require the use of such items, the President, the Provost, Vice President for Student Life or designee, and the Department of Public Safety should give prior written approval.
+When course content and classroom assignments require the use of such items, the President, the Provost, Associate Vice President for Student Affairs or designee, and the Department of Public Safety should give prior written approval.